Barão Vermelho: Back on the Charts

 In 1988 the band released their sixth album, Carnaval, which mixed hard rock with romantic lyrics.
 The album was a huge success on the radio, guaranteeing Barão Vermelho the opportunity to open for Rod Stewart in Brazil.
 The following year, with their popularity high, they released their seventh album, Barão ao Vivo, and this same year Som Livre released the collection, Melhores Momentos: Cazuza & Barão Vermelho.
 The album included rare and previously unreleased tracks such as "Eclipse Oculto" and "Eu Queria Ter Uma Bomba".

 In 1990 bassist, Dé, left the band after continuous fights, and Dadi entered in his place.
 This same year, Barão recorded and released Na Calada da Noite, showing their acoustic side.
 This album included the song "O Poeta está Vivo" – an allusion to Cazuza, who died a few months earlier due to complications caused by the AIDS virus.

 In 1991 the band was chosen by the public and critics of Bizz magazine as the best Brazilian band of the year, and recorded an MTV Unplugged.
 In this same year, keyboardist Maurício Barros returned to the band.
 The following year they were named the best band of Hollywood Rock.

 In 1992 the band released the albums Supermercados da Vida, which includes the hit "Pedra Flor e Espinho" and in 1994 they released Carne Crua, with the single "Meus Bons Amigos" before Dadi left, being replaced by Rodrigo Santos.
 In 1995, the band opened for The Rolling Stones in the Brazilian Voodoo Lounge shows, and in the following year released an album of covers, Álbum, with the most successful song being a version of Bezerra da Silva's "Malandragem Dá Um Tempo".

 In 1998, Barão released Puro Êxtase, a techno-influenced album that became their most successful in the decade, led by the electronica "Puro Extase" and the ballad "Por Você".
 In 1999 they recorded an album for MTV Brasil, Balada MTV: Barão Vermelho.

-The band entered a hiatus in the early 2000s, so Frejat could focused in his solo career.
+The band entered a hiatus in the early 2000s, so Frejat could focus on his solo career.
 The band came back to release another album, titled Barão Vermelho, in 2004.
 The following year saw the release MTV ao Vivo: Barão Vermelho, which includes "Codinome Beija-Flor" a Cazuza song, in which they sampled clips from this song's official music video, so to simulate a duet.
 In January 2007 the band entered another hiatus.